pulp/pulp_installer/roles/pulp_common/README.md

 * `pulp_install_dir`: Location of a virtual environment for Pulp and its Python dependencies.
 Defaults to "/usr/local/lib/pulp".
 * `pulp_user_home`: equivalent to `MEDIA_ROOT` from `pulpcore` i.e. absolute path for pulp user home.
-* `pulp_install_api_service`: Whether to create systemd service files for pulpcore-api.
-Defaults to "true".
 * `pulp_source_dir`: Optional.
 Absolute path to pulpcore source code.
 If present, pulpcore will be installed from source in editable mode.
 Also accepts a pip VCS URL, to (for example) install the master branch.